D-Book 12.8: DTT Requirements for Interoperability

-As a set of critical implementation guidelines, the D-Book ensures that there is a wide choice of consumer electronics devices available in the market from a range of international manufacturers.
+As a set of critical implementation requirements, the D-Book ensures a wide choice of consumer electronics devices from a range of international manufacturers in the market.

-As the complexity of the platform increases, the importance of interoperability and conformance against tests is greater than ever.
-Good interoperability underpins the ongoing success of Freeview and Freeview Play.
+Interoperability underpins the ongoing success of Freeview Play, Freesat, BT TV, Now, TalkTalk TV and YouView.
+As the complexity of these platforms increases, the importance of interoperability and conformance against tests is greater than ever.

-The D-Book has successfully supported the introduction of HD, DVB-T2 as well as the clearance of the 700 MHz band – which was completed in August 2020 (but note that, for the time being, one DTT multiplex continues to use channel 55, part of the 700 MHz band ‘duplex gap’).
+The D-Book has successfully supported the introduction of HD and DVB-T2 as well as the clearance of the 700 MHz band – which was completed in August 2020 (although one DTT multiplex continued to use channel 55 as part of the 700 MHz band ‘duplex gap’ until June 2022).

-The DTG welcomes contributions from members on the evolution towards hybrid distribution systems which will feed into the development of future D-Books.
+The DTG welcomes contributions from members on the evolution of hybrid distribution systems, which will feed into the development of future editions of the D-Book.
 The DTG continues to ensure European and international harmonisation wherever possible while meeting the needs of the rapidly developing and highly successful UK TV market.